phalcon/documentation/docs/api/phalcon_tag.md

 ): string;
 ```

-Builds a HTML SELECT tag using a PHP array for options
+Builds an HTML SELECT tag using a PHP array for options

 #### `setAutoescape()` { #tag-setautoescape }